k2view-academy/K2View-Academy/articles/16_deploy_fabric/03_offline_deploy.md

 ### Deploy Command Syntax and Options
 The following table describes the syntax and the mandatory/optional parameters when invoking the **deploy** command on the Fabric server.
-Note that for deployment you can also run the *buildAndDeployArtifacts* script, using the DEPLOYONLY flag.
+Note that for deployment, you can also run the *buildAndDeployArtifacts* script, using the DEPLOYONLY flag.

 <table width="900px">
 <tbody>